tbishaw-stat6250/course-questions-wiki/week-02/README.md

 [basic_recipe_for_loading_data_from_remote_Excel_file Week 2 Recipe]
-- *Question* (ldai4-stat6250): Which operating systems are used to load data from remote excel file?
+- *Question* (ldai4-stat6250): Can the raw data's format be displayed in SAS library?

 [bonus_advanced_recipe_for_loading_data_from_remote_Excel_file Week 2 Recipe]
-- *Question* (ldai4-stat6250): Can the raw data be seen in SAS?
+- *Question* (ldai4-stat6250): For a specific SAS data set, can I use PROC DATASETS to display it?